 Agoura Hills in Los Angeles County, California — The American West (Pacific Coastal)

 Location.
-34° 9.083′ N, 118° 46.919′ W. Marker is in Agoura Hills, California, in Los Angeles County.
-Marker is at the intersection of Rainbow Crest Drive and Reyes Adobe Road, on the left when traveling west on Rainbow Crest Drive.
-The adobe and grounds are open on the 2nd & 4th Saturday of the month from 1-4 pm.
+34° 9.266′ N, 118° 43.631′ W. Marker is in Agoura Hills, California, in Los Angeles County.
+Marker can be reached from Chesebro Road half a mile north of U.S. 101, on the right when traveling north.
+To reach the marker, walk a half mile up the Chesebro Canyon MTB Trail to the site.
 Touch for map.
-Marker is at or near this postal address: 30400 Rainbow Crest Drive, Agoura Hills CA 91301, United States of America.
+Marker is in this post office area: Agoura Hills CA 91301, United States of America.
 Touch for directions.

 Credits.
-This page was last revised on December 2, 2019.
-This page originally submitted on November 11, 2019, by Craig Baker of Sylmar, California.
-This page has been viewed 43 times since then and 6 times this year.
-Photos: 1, 2, 3, 4, 5. submitted on November 11, 2019, by Craig Baker of Sylmar, California. • Syd Whittle was the editor who published this page.
+This page was last revised on February 22, 2021.
+It was originally submitted on January 27, 2021, by Craig Baker of Sylmar, California.
+This page has been viewed 41 times since then.
+Last updated on February 21, 2021, by Craig Baker of Sylmar, California.
+Photos: 1. submitted on February 21, 2021, by Craig Baker of Sylmar, California.
+2. submitted on January 27, 2021, by Craig Baker of Sylmar, California.
+3. submitted on February 21, 2021, by Craig Baker of Sylmar, California. • J. Makali Bruton was the editor who published this page.